VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the event to the subscriber.
-In this bounded context, the only subscriber is a workflow.
+In this bounded context, the only subscriber is a process manager.

-### Coordinating Workflow
+### Process manager

-In this bounded context, a coordinating workflow (or workflow) is a class that coordinates the behavior of the aggregates in the domain.
-A workflow subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
-The workflow does not contain any business logic, simply logic to determine the next command to send.
-The workflow is implemented as a state machine, so when the workflow responds to an event, it can change its internal state in addition to sending a new command.
+In this bounded context, a process manager is a class that coordinates the behavior of the aggregates in the domain.
+A process manager subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
+The process manager does not contain any business logic, simply logic to determine the next command to send.
+The process manager is implemented as a state machine, so when the process manager responds to an event, it can change its internal state in addition to sending a new command.

 > **MarkusPersona:** It can be difficult for someone new to the code to